OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Links to standards:
   * 27001 control 8.25 Secure development lifecycle
   * See [OpenCRE on secure software development processes](https://www.opencre.org/cre/616-305) with notable links to NIST SSDF and OWASP SAMM.
 * DEVPROGRAM.
-Apart from secure development, AI engineering can benefit from other software engineering best practices, that are sometimes overlooked in data science: e.g. automated testing, code quailty, documentation, and versioning.
+Apart from secure development, AI engineering can benefit from other software engineering best practices, that are sometimes overlooked in data science: e.g. automated testing, code quality, documentation, and versioning.
 This way, AI systems will become easier to maintain, transferable, more reliable, and future-proof.
 A best practice is to mix data scientist profiles with software engineering profiles in teams, as software engineers typically need to learn more about data science and data scientists typically need to learn more about creating future-proof code that is easy to maintain and test.
 Links to standards:
   * [ISO/IEC 5338](https://www.iso.org/standard/81118.html)
   * 27001 controls 5.37 Documented operating procedures